-The academic calendar outlines the dates and refund schedule for courses dropped or added.
+The academic calendar on the College of Psychology website found under "current students, general student resources" outlines the dates and refund schedule for courses dropped or added.
 A course must be added before the end of the first week of the semester.
 A course that is dropped within the time frame indicated on the academic calendar will not appear on the student's official transcript.
-[Before the full-time residency requirement is satisfied, dropping a course that would bring a student's course load below the minimum semester requirements (e.g., 9 credits) requires approval by the Director of Academic Affairs.]
+Before the full-time residency requirement is satisfied, dropping a course that brings a student's course load below the minimum semester requirements (e.g., 9 credits) requires approval by the Director of Academic Affairs.